-Our irrigation designers and technicians are updated quarterly on the latest technology developments such as drip, micro drip and mist systems.
-Between the Edges Lawn Care & Landscaping Inc. utilizes commercial grade irrigation components to ensure long life and durability.
+At Between The Edges, our irrigation designers and technicians are updated quarterly on the latest technology developments such as drip, micro drip and mist systems.
+We utilize commercial grade irrigation components to ensure long life and durability.

 We can provide regularly scheduled irrigation checks and maintenance to guarantee your irrigation system is working properly, which protects your landscape investment.

 Natural rainfall is not enough for two reasons:

 - It does not provide an adequate amount.

 - It is not distributed evenly throughout the lawn.